slackapi/bolt-python/docs/_basic/listening_responding_shortcuts.md

 The `shortcut()` method supports both [global shortcuts](https://api.slack.com/interactivity/shortcuts/using#global_shortcuts) and [message shortcuts](https://api.slack.com/interactivity/shortcuts/using#message_shortcuts).

 Shortcuts are invokable entry points to apps.
 Global shortcuts are available from within search and text composer area in Slack.
 Message shortcuts are available in the context menus of messages.
-Your app can use the `shortcut()` method to listen to incoming shortcut events.
+Your app can use the `shortcut()` method to listen to incoming shortcut requests.
 The method requires a `callback_id` parameter of type `str` or `re.Pattern`.

 Shortcuts must be acknowledged with `ack()` to inform Slack that your app has received the request.